Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 You've almost certainly fired an M1 grand, right?

-Oh, I fucking love the M1 grand.
+Oh, I fucking love the M1 Grand.

-That's so fun.
+It's so fun.

 They're not as bad as the Mauser.

-What was the um English one?
+What was the English one?

 Was it an Enfield?

-The English bolt action rifles.
+The English bolt action rifle.

 I don't remember.

-And that thing, my whole like torso and arm bruised from I mean, it's just a hunk of wood.
+I mean, it's just a hunk of wood.

-Or you mean the handgun?
+You mean the handgun?

-Is a rifle?
+Is it rifle?

-Yeah, no, yeah, I don't know enough about the luger is the handgun.
+Yeah, I don't know enough about it.

-Yeah, the luger.
+Yeah, the Luger.

 Yeah.